When he first saw her in the edge of his memories, she was wine-red.

 “No,” he insisted yet again.
 “She is green, and she will change again.
 Why can’t you see?
 Whenever she speaks, she walks on rainbows.”

 The children laughed and sputtered.
-“It’s in your mind,” they chorus.
+“It’s in your mind,” they chorused.
 “It’s in your mind.”

-He was twelve years old.
+He was 12 years old.
 In the edge of his memories, a green twinkle winked at him warmly.

 She was purple.
 Purple of the great Roman kings, royal and grand.